-The consolidated financial statements of the Company for the year ended December 31, 2014 were approved by the Board of Directors on March 19, 2015.
+The consolidated financial statements of the Company for the year ended December 31, 2015 were approved by the Board of Directors on March 3, 2016.

-(b) Presentation currency
+(b) Functional and presentation currency

 These consolidated financial statements are presented in Canadian dollars, which is the Company's presentation currency.
 All financial information presented in Canadian dollars has been rounded to the nearest thousand, except per share amounts and where otherwise indicated.